Q. I just joined the national chapter, how do I become a local ACHE Canada member?

 Q. How do I update my contact information?

 A. To update your profile, visit ACHE’s main website.
 Log in to the “members only” site.
-In keeping with anti-spam legislation, please remember to check the box in the lower corner of the page to continue to receive communications from the Canadian Chapter.
+In keeping with anti-spam legislation, please remember to check the box in the lower corner of the page to continue to receive communications from the ACHE Canada.

 Q. How do I get involved if I want to serve on a committee?

-A. Under the Leadership tab of this website, you will find a list of the Canadian Chapter Committees with descriptions and contact information.
-If you are interested in a specific committee, please email email@example.com.
+A. Under the navigation page of this website, you will find a tab that will taker you to more information about the board and its committees, with descriptions and contact information.
+If you are interested in a specific committee, please email firstname.lastname@example.org.
 We look forward to hearing from you!

 Q. How often are events held?